alcocere/Pokedex/README.md

 # Pokedex
-### Mid-term assessment at Adalab's programming bootcamp
+### Mid-term assessment (React) at Adalab's programming bootcamp

 This project shows a list of pokemon, with an individual card for each one, with relevant information, such as name, types and an image.
 The pokemon information is obtained from an array of data that we include in the state of the App component.

-I used React to make this SPA.
+Another functionally is that if you click on the card it will appear on the favorite section.

 ### Installation
 This is what you have to do: